blrgis/blrgis.github.io/getting_started_remote_sensing_data.md

-# Downloading Remote Sensing Data and its Analysis
+# Getting Started with Remote Sensing Data

 In this article, we will use remote sensing (here on refered to as RS) data to conduct simple analysis.
 Out of many satellites that orbit earth collecting RS data, here we will use the data from [LANDSAT](https://landsat.gsfc.nasa.gov/landsat-8/) satellite which is freely available and can be downloaded from [Earth Explorer](https://earthexplorer.usgs.gov).